SolraBizna/advent_2023/README.md

 Day 8 penance sketch: "Egg sandwiches.
 Plurals optional."

 Kinda confused by this whole puzzle.
 The nature, not the puzzle itself.
 Not too difficult to write, though it was pretty scary until I realized that the initial and subsequent cycles were always the same in these inputs.
 (I was afraid I was going to have to break a cryptosystem today...)

+# Puzzle 9

+Day 9 penance sketch: prompt pending.

+I was really excited by this puzzle.
+I don't know why, but its structure was very fun.
+My solution to part 2 was brute force but effective.